Neurotechnology/LLM_EWC/README.md

 # Neuro EWC on LLM

-This is the implementation code for the preprint [Elastic Weight Consolidation for Full-Parameter Continual Pre-Training of Gemma2](https://arxiv.org/abs/2505.05946).
+This is the implementation code for the preprint [Full-Parameter Continual Pretraining of Gemma2: Insights into Fluency and Domain Knowledge](https://arxiv.org/abs/2505.05946).

 ## Installation